chrisryan91/CheesyStore_PP5/README.md

 ### Email Marketing

 Users and visitors to the website can sign up to the newsletter.
 They do not need an account to do so.
-A signup box is present on the homepage and the contact page.
+A sign-up box is present on the homepage and the contact page.
 This allows the business to stay in touch with customers.
 The newsletter can contain anything from special offers to new arrivals.
 Mailchimp was used for this purpose.

 ## Technologies Used